Long-term microbial water quality

 Trends of long-term microbial water quality

-Launching Place, Healesville and Kew reaches consistently do not meet standards for primary contact recreation.
+Launching Place, Healesville and Kew reaches consistently do not meet standards for primary contact recreation, for all weather and dry weather conditions.
 The trend in microbial water quality during dry weather at Warrandyte reach is an exception.
-Long-term microbial water quality is variable over time at Warrandyte but has met standards during dry weather in 3 out of the last 5 reporting periods.
+Long-term microbial water quality has been variable over time at Warrandyte (for example - Warrandyte met long-term standards for the 2018-2023 reporting period, however was slightly below standards for the 2019-2024 period).

 The Victorian Government, community and other groups work to improve water quality through developing and applying effective policies and projects, including: